The Truth We Can’t Accept

 You’ll find similar passages in the resources noted above.
 So, from a scientific standpoint, our main points are very solid, and on the production side, scarcity was overcome some decades ago.
 Why then is this non-believable?

 First of all, we’ve been raised to believe in regimentation; to see it as the path to paradise and to treat it as a sublime invention.
-But regimentation is entirely focused on the bad: We believe that by suppressing evil (the supposed purpose of laws) we create a better world for ourselves.
-And so we focus almost entirely on bad things.
-Most people imbibe bad news like they drink water, and see their focus upon it as essential.
+But regimentation is entirely focused on the bad: We believe that by suppressing evil we create a better world for ourselves.

-And so, anything that smells of a present golden age is incompatible with our beloved path to paradise.
-If we already have a golden age, further regimentation wouldn’t offer much.
-And that means that our deep assumptions – our deep beliefs – would have to be revised, and we don’t like that prospect.
-We especially don’t like thinking that we were wrong in a central devotion of our lives.
+And so, anything that smells of a present golden age – a good age – is incompatible with our beloved regimentation.
+That means that our deep assumptions would have to be revised, and that’s uncomfortable.

 Beyond that sits the fact that scarcity is a psychological necessity to us.
-If we no longer need to fight over resources, how many of our cherished assumptions are exposed and left to die?
+If we no longer need to fight over resources, how do we show ourselves superior?

-Objections to this fact tend to be indirect, dealing with things like “human desires are infinite.”
-These, however, are paper arguments: we’re discussing concrete things like food and houses, not how people feel about them.
+Objections to this discussion tend to be indirect, dealing with things like “human desires are infinite.”
+These, however, are paper arguments: we’re discussing concrete things like food and houses.
 And, of course, there is a difference between wants and needs.
 Wants are bounded only by our imaginations, and so are unfit for a serious and this-worldly discourse.
 A comfortable home, good food and reliable transportation are needs.
 Ferraris, mansions and caviar are wants.

-Likewise, arguments over finite resources are distractions: Doom porn be damned, we have plenty of materials right now (including uranium for fission and heavy water for fusion).
+Likewise, arguments over finite resources are distractions: We have plenty of materials right now (including fuels for both fission and fusion).
 Additionally, there are planets and asteroid belts waiting for us in the not-too distant future.

-And in actual fact, there are fewer starving people all the time.
+In actual fact there are fewer starving people all the time.
 Moreover, the cause of whatever starvation remains is almost wholly political, not technological.

 So…